AlexMoffat/timecalc/README.md

 ### Parsed Formats

 Some examples.
 First of all, parsing dates.
 All of the formats below are understood.
+See the Default TimeZone section below for information on how the timezone is chosen if none is provided in the input format.
+In most cases current timezone is used.
+Exceptions noted below.

     # Standard iso format -> 2017-06-17 17:00:03 -05:00
     2017-06-17T17:00:03-05:00